Summerhill, County Meath: Empress of Austria

 The Empress Elisabeth of Austria visited Summerhill House in February 1879 as Empress of Austria and Queen of Hungary.
 While based at Summerhill, she participated in a hunt which passed through the lands of Maynooth College.
-While crossing a wall of the college, Elisabeth reportedly nearly jumped on the then vice-president of the college, William Walsh, who later became Primate of Ireland.
+While crossing a wall of the college, Elisabeth reportedly nearly jumped on the vice-president of the college, William Walsh, who later became Primate of Ireland.

 In November 2010, a riding whip was sold at a country house auction in Slane Castle.
 The whip had been owned by Elisabeth of Austria and given to Robert Fowler of nearby Rahinston House who was the Master of the Meath Hounds at the time of her stay in Summerhill.
 The whip had been found, not long before the auction, in a mahogany presentation case with a silver crest plate bearing the imperial arms of Habsburg.
 It sold for approximately €37,000.